 Amongst the many types of canoes built across Oceania, one particular type stands out: the Samoan canoe

-The master shipwrights of Samoa built the most beautiful canoe models, often imitated and only equaled by the Fijian carpenters.
+The tufuga fau va’a (Samoan master canoe builder) built the most beautiful canoes, often imitated and only equaled by the Fijian carpenters.
 The lines of those vessels are extremely fine and perfect, like some elongated equal triangle starting amidship towards the bow and the stern.

-Other characteristics make the Samoan canoe exceptional, and I am thinking here in particular of the VA’A ALO fishing canoe of which I made a scale model some years ago.
+Other characteristics make the Samoan canoe exceptional, and I am thinking here in particular of the VA’A ALO fishing canoe .

 The Va'a alo, like the SOATAU, the AMATASI , the double-hulled VA’A TELE, and KALIA were all plank-built, meaning that planks were used to create the hull of the vessel.